The Importance Of Using Responsive Web Design

 Once the UX designs are confirmed by the client, the designers can proceed with user interface (UI) design which applies color, images, branding elements and other details onto the approved UX structure.

-Responsive vs. Mobile-First Web Design: What Is The Difference?
+Responsive Web Design vs. Mobile-First Web Design: What Is The Difference?

 Responsive web design and mobile-first web design each have their pros and cons.
 Let’s break down the key differences.